-- Compatibility: Foreign credit or debit cards (with Plus or Cirrus symbols) can be used to withdraw cash, but they will incur charges.
-Many ATMs will accept cards on the Cirrus or Plus system, and some on the Accel, Star or Interlink systems as well, but some will only accept Taiwanese cards.
+- Compatibility: Many ATMs will accept foreign credit or debit cards on the Cirrus or Plus system.
+Some might accept Accel, STAR or Interlink systems as well.
+However, some ATMs may only accept Taiwanese cards.

 - Passport, and copies of information and visa pages

 - Alien Registration Card (ARC) or a Uniform ID Number if you don’t have one.

 - Initial deposit of at least NTD 1,000.

 It might be easier to bring a Taiwanese colleague along with you to help you fill out the forms in Mandarin.